Empowering the Immune System to Fight Cancer

 Immuno-Oncology research seeks to restore the body’s natural ability to fight cancer

-*Pathways are listed by primary mechanisms.
+*Targets are listed by primary mechanisms.
 Secondary mechanisms may exist.

 The immune system uses a network of signaling pathways to detect and eliminate tumor cells.1,2 Tumors use various mechanisms to escape detection and enable growth within the complex network.3,4